clvrmktg/highway-code/content/children-visitors/_index.md

 type = "emergencies"
 title = "Children & Visitors"
-description = "Special road safety rules for children and visitors in The Bahamas — from learning the Highway Code at an early age to knowing what visitors must do when driving." icon = "users" weight = 1
+summary = "Special road safety rules for children and visitors in The Bahamas — from learning the Highway Code early to knowing the rules for driving on a foreign licence." description = "Special road safety rules for children and visitors in The Bahamas — from learning the Highway Code at an early age to knowing what visitors must do when driving." icon = "users" weight = 1